thisfred/val/doc/2015-02-26-pdxpython-lightning-talk.rst

         if not isinstance(value, int):
             raise BadRequest("Value of field 'priority' is of wrong type.")

-        # Actually do something with todo.
+        # Actually do something with `todo`.

-Now do the same with small variations for PUT, DELETE, and any other endpoints that accept (lists of) the same type.

-Then do the same for all other objects your application needs to be able to receive as JSON objects.
+And now do the same with small variations for PUT, DELETE, and any other endpoints that accept (lists of) the same type.
+And then for all other types of objects your application needs to be able to understand.

 ----